 Petersburg is a tiny town located in the state of Kentucky.
 With a population of 500 people and just one neighborhood, Petersburg is the 329th largest community in Kentucky.
-Petersburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Petersburg was built prior to World War II, making it one of the older and more historic towns in the country.

 Petersburg real estate is some of the most expensive in Kentucky, although Petersburg house values don't compare to the most expensive real estate in the U.S.